cmusatyalab/diamond-example/readme.txt

 filter.
 This can be used with the example client as a drop-in replacement for the C filter.

-To run the client, set up adiskd with some text files.
+To run the client, set up diamondd with some text files.
 Then set your gid_map/name_map and run the java.
 The main class is edu.cmu.cs.diamond.example.StringFind.
 You will need to give the location of fil_string as well as a text string to search for.